harttraveller/python-openv/README.md

 # python-openv

 This is a simple utility for loading project environment variables from 1password.
 It works more or less the same as [python-dotenv](https://github.com/theskumar/python-dotenv).
+It uses the [1password-client](https://github.com/wandera/1password-client) python package to access fields.

 ## Purpose